Virtual Chemistry and Simulations

 Teacher Doug Ragan describes The Atomic Dashboard, a commercially available software product that helps students to visualize atoms and molecules and their structures.

-Teacher Lowell Thomson describes his use of a simulation and an app to introduce Maxwell-Boltzmann distribution curves to his International Baccalaureate Chemistry students.
+Teacher Lowell Thomson describes an updated simulation to introduce Maxwell-Boltzmann distribution curves.

 - Using an Argument-Driven Inquiry Framework for Student Exploration of Gas Laws